Onboarding new employees is an essential part of the recruitment process. Skipping this requirement can backfire big time.

 Onboarding Is Crucial To Reduce Hiring Costs

 Since hiring is so expensive, it’s approached carefully.
-I try to simplify the recruitment process by hiring motivated people eager to solve problems, avoid culture misalignments (and toxic environment), and ensure everyone can learn on the job.
+I try to simplify the recruitment process by hiring motivated people eager to solve problems, avoid cultural misalignments (and a toxic environment), and ensure everyone can learn on the job.

 Here are 5 reasons why you should establish a solid recruitment process: